VFPLang/vfpl/README.md

 please 4.
 ```

-The language is case-insensitive, but it's a convention to refer to them in UPPERCASE when mutating them.
+The language is case-insensitive, but it's a convention to refer to variables in UPPERCASE when mutating them.

+`please initialize the variable x as Integer with the value of 5.`
+`please add 1 to X.`

 `please go to sleep.` terminates the program